servisbot/servisbot-labs/sb-chat-history-server/README.md

 ```

 Optional `DB_DOMAIN` environment variable is supported to MSSQL running in AActive Directory Domain User authentication
+Optional `DB_SID` environment variable is supported for Oracle

 # Running the Node app as a container